nishantbegani9/cse15l-lab-reports/lab-report-1-week-2.md

 We can also run n number of commands in a single lan using a semicolon (this example is shown in the picture below).

+Here, I started to save approximately 12 seconds of my time while running because now I didn't have to type my password.
+12 seconds also accounts the mistakes a generally used to make while typing out the password.

 This is how we keep the remote connection smooth and efficient.

 ![Optimizing the Remote Control for much more efficiency](OptimizingRemoteControl1.png)

 ![Example where I signed into ssh without using my password](SmoothRemoteControl.png)

+Therefore, now the running of the commands was even more pleasant and efficient.
+The number of key strokes(key clicks + mouse clicks) now decresased by **almost 32-35 keystrokes**.
+Intially the number of keystrokes were approximately **42- 46** and now it became approximately **8-9** key strokes, which included the pressing of the up arrow for the previous commands and not typing in the passwords, which usually led to a lot of mistakes.

+**Hence, the running became much more efficient and pleasant.**